Limited regularity of a specific electronic reduced density matrix for molecules: Structure of the bound state near bilateral collisions.

 Using standard derivation under the integral sign, we obtain

 Making use of a change of variables as above, we see that the first two integrals on the r.h.s. are smooth, yielding

 We have proved \eqref{eq:mod-C-infini}. $\cqfd$

 \begin{remark} We comment on our proof of Proposition~\ref{prop:mod-C-infini}. \\ In this proof, we crucially use the fact that each factor $\psi $ in some integrals in \eqref{eq:somme-gamma} may be decomposed as in \eqref{eq:décomp-électrons} in Theorem~\ref{th:décomp-anal}.
 This is justified only at bilateral collisions.
 If we look at $\gamma_k$ with $k<N-1$ and a fixed $(\ux ; \ux ')$ {\rm (}cf. \eqref{eq:gamma-densité}{\rm )} then, on the domain of integration, there is a $p$-particle collision with $p\geq 3$ when two different, $3$-dimensional $y$-variables meet some $x_j$.
-Since we do not know how to handle this situation, we restrict ourselves to the case $k=N-1$. \\ We note that the non-smooth decomposition \eqref{eq:décomp-noyau} produces smooth contributions to the density $\gamma_{N-1}$ {\rm (}cf. the contribution of the $\tau _k${\rm )}. \\ When $N>2$ and, for instance, $\hat{x}_1\neq\hat{x}_1'$, we observe that the state decompositions used in f) may be different since they take place near different points $\hat{\uz}$ and $\hat{\uz}'$.
+Since we do not know how to handle this situation, we restrict ourselves to the case $k=N-1$. \\ Even in that case $k=N-1$, we also get in \eqref{eq:gamma-densité} a $p$-particle collision with $p\geq 3$, if $x_1=x_2$, when one $3$-dimensional $y$-variable meets $x_1$.
+This explains why we took a point $\hat{\ux}\in\cU^{(1)}_{N-1}$ in Theorem~\ref{th:non-lisse}.\\ We note that the non-smooth decomposition \eqref{eq:décomp-noyau} produces smooth contributions to the density $\gamma_{N-1}$ {\rm (}cf. the contribution of the $\tau _k${\rm )}. \\ When $N>2$ and, for instance, $\hat{x}_1\neq\hat{x}_1'$, we observe that the state decompositions used in f) may be different since they take place near different points $\hat{\uz}$ and $\hat{\uz}'$.
 This phenomenon is absent if we require the equality $\hat{\ux}=\hat{\ux}'$.
 Indeed, in that case, $\cD=\ncg 1; N-1\ncd$ and $c$ is the identity map on $\cD$.
-Therefore, for all $j\in\cD$, the functions $\varphi _2$ and $\varphi _2'$, appearing in f), are equal. \end{remark}
+Therefore, for all $j\in\cD$, the functions $\varphi _2$ and $\varphi _2'$, appearing in f), are equal. \\ For further purpose, we observe that we may require, in the statement of Proposition~\ref{prop:mod-C-infini}, that, for all $j\in\cD$, the functions $\varphi _j$ and $\varphi _{c(j)}'$ are the sum of a power series.
+If necessary, it suffices to shrink the neighbourhoods $\cV$, $\cV'$, and $\cW_j$, in the proof of Proposition~\ref{prop:mod-C-infini}. \end{remark}